 Equipment-as-a-Service, multiple revenue models, switching from CAPEX to OPEX — are all different ways to describe the popular trend among industrial manufacturers of transitioning from a single sale to recurring revenue models by renting or leasing products.

-The circular economy and digitization fuel this trend, and the pivotal question for industrial manufacturers is — How do I adopt Product-as-a-Service in my business?
+The circular economy and digitization fuel this trend, and the pivotal question for industrial manufacturers is — How do I adopt Equipment-as-a-Service in my business?

-But how do you implement PaaS so you can begin renting your equipment and add new revenue sources to your business in a sustainable manner while retaining equipment ownership?
+But how do you implement EaaS so you can begin renting your equipment and add new revenue sources to your business in a sustainable manner while retaining equipment ownership?

 With almost two decades of experience in the rental and manufacturing industries, we at To-Increase have a global presence in empowering companies to adopt the right technology by leveraging the power of Microsoft Dynamics 365 Finance and Supply Chain Management.

-What is the impact of PaaS on an industrial manufacturing business?
+What is the impact of EaaS on an industrial manufacturing business?

 Making a small change in business, such as new technology, can have a significant impact on your entire business.
 So, you can just imagine the impact of remodeling your business processes could have on your manufacturing company.

-There are three ways that the Product-as-a-Service model can impact your manufacturing business:
+There are three ways that the Equipment-as-a-Service model can impact your manufacturing business: